boxboat/dockhand-secrets-operator/README.md

 ## Usage
 1. Install Helm Chart
-2. Configure Operator with `DockhandProfile` to connect `dockhand-secrets-operator` to 1 or more Secrets Managers
+2. Configure Operator with `DockhandSecretsProfile` to connect `dockhand-secrets-operator` to 1 or more Secrets Managers
 3. Create `DockhandSecrets` to manage `Secrets` required by your applications.